Baonks81/baonks81.github.io/_posts/2023-02-12-U-Boot-on-Tegra-SoC.md

 - [Unbrick Nexus 7 with another Tegra 3 Device]
 - [How to unbrick Nexus 7 without blob.bin]

-To dump bct.bin and sbk of Nexus 7 2012, then enter sbk into $key in grouper's re-crypt script to re-part all Tegra GPT on the device, and use nvflash or fuse_gee to install U-boot into the bootloader
+To dump bct.bin and sbk of Nexus 7 2012, then enter sbk into $key in grouper's re-crypt script to re-part all Tegra GPT on the device, and use nvflash or fuse_gee to install U-boot into the bootloader.
 How to build U-Boot on Tegra has no specific instructions, can only refer to build of imx6 or imx7 on [NXP forums]

 ```